Moonstroke/cyano/README.md

 and `doxygen` for the documentation processor.

 For Win32, the developer tools must be installed (they come with Visual Studio) to provide `nmake` and the compiler/linker.
-The SDL and doxygen (if wanted) must be installed and configured manually.
+The SDL and doxygen (if desired) must be installed and configured manually.

 #### 2.2.3.
 Compilation

 The code is written following the C11 standard, and uses C-exclusive constructs, so C++ is not supported and the code is not expected to compile in it.

 The compilation process is handled with `make` on GNU platforms, and `nmake` under Windows (use of compile and run features of VS are not yet ready), with a